sporto/elm-tutorial/070_routing/navigation_from_list_to_edit.md

   | EditPlayer PlayerId
 ```

-We will trigger this action when we intend to edit a player.
+We added:

+- import for Players.Models
+- import Hop
+- `HopAction Hop.Action` this will be used for triggering a location change
+- `EditPlayer` action that will be triggered when the user hits the edit player button

 ## Players List